 Fastener applications are demanding.
 Whether fasteners are being used in the petrochemical industry, in medical or mining applications, for assembly of marine or nuclear components or in the aerospace, automotive or construction world, vacuum processing allows us to repeatedly achieve the highest quality and metallurgy.

 Most fastener materials, including stainless steels and superalloy grades, benefit from or actually require vacuum processing for heat treatment instead of being run under protective atmospheres.
-In general, there are three main sets of applications that where vacuum heat treatment is used:
+In general, there are three main sets of applications where vacuum heat treatment is used:

 - Processes that can be done better in a vacuum from a metallurgical standpoint;